 STOP CHASING FOLLOWERS

-I have about 5.3k followers, which is small in social media standards but it’s also big in comparison to the rest of my accounts too.
-But, if you know anything about me you know I’m not here to help you grow your following for the sake of it.
-And with Pinterest, having a huge following shouldn’t be your goal, because that really doesn’t matter at all.
+I have about 6k followers, which is small in social media standards.
+But, if you know anything about me you know I'm not here to help you grow your following for the sake of it.
+And with Pinterest, having a huge following shouldn't be your goal, because that really doesn't matter at all.

 Why?
 Because Pinterest is a search engine NOT a social media platform.